Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/NormalFilesList/README.md

 # Overview

-The `NormalFilesList` component renders a list of files and provides functionality to download and delete files.
-This component is useful for managing a collection of files, allowing users to perform actions like downloading and deleting individual files.
+The `NormalFilesList` component is designed to display and manage a list of normal files within upload components.

 # Props